 Despite signing a two-year contract with Flamengo in June 2000, he secured a move to Inter Milan for the 2001–02 season.

 Inter sold another half of Vampeta to PSG (ultimately to Flamengo from PSG for undisclosed fee) for €9.757 million in exchange for Adriano who was valued €13.189 million.

 Still very young, inexperienced and without knowing the habits and even the language of the Italians, Adriano was supported in his arrival by none other than Ronaldo de Lima, “the phenomenon”.
 His help was instrumental in Adriano’s adaptation to Europe.

-According to Adriano, “Ronaldo de Lima gave me hints on how to behave on pitch to win the crowd.
+“Ronaldo de Lima gave me hints on how to behave on the pitch to win the crowd.
 His playful spirit was super important to make me feel at home.
-He made me to stop spending nights with ladies in Italian hotels.”
+He made me stop spending nights with ladies in Italian hotels.”